Aywa RuntimeDocumentation

 Backups and rollback

 Back up Postgres and artifacts together.
-Redis can be treated as coordination state, but active calls should be drained before planned maintenance.
-Runtime updates should support rollback to the previous signed image.
+Redis can be treated as coordination state, but active calls are drained before planned maintenance.
+Runtime updates support rollback to the previous signed image.

 Persistence drill